HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Benchmarking_on_vLLM/Online_Static/README_qwen-2.5-vl.md

 Two broad scenarios are described with different methods recommended to avoid OOMs:

 - If OOM happens right in the beginning of vLLM startup:
-  - OOM is proabably occuring due to non-availability of free device memory.
+  - OOM is likely occurring due to non-availability of free device memory.
   - Decrease `--gpu_memory_utilization` to between `0.3-0.5`
   - This will increase available free device memory that is needed for pre-processing of images.

 - If OOM occurs in HPU Graph capturing stage:
-  - When using `VLLM_SKIP_WARMUP=true`, OOM is probably occuring due to lack of available HPU graphs capture memory.
+  - When using `VLLM_SKIP_WARMUP=true`, OOM is probably occurring due to lack of available HPU graphs capture memory.
   - Increase `VLLM_GRAPH_RESERVED_MEM` (default: 0.1) to `0.4-0.6`.
   - This reduces the memory pre-allocated for KV Cache in favor of capturing HPU Graphs at runtime.